kitakar5525/chromeos-kernel-linux-surface/scripts/0001-generate-kernel-config/README.md

 #### config-general-surface

+Arch Linux+chromiumos-x86_64+linux-surface

 Using Arch Linux config as a base.
-Merge linux-surface config, chromiumos-x86_64 config, and my changes using `scripts/kconfig/merge_config.sh` which is available in Linux kernel tree.
+Merge chromiumos-x86_64 config, linux-surface config, and my changes using `scripts/kconfig/merge_config.sh` which is available in Linux kernel tree.

-Try this one if you want to run kernel on devices other than Surface.
+Try this one if you prefer more general config (closer to regular Linux distros).